ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

 --------------------

 **a) Class** :class:`DataSources <ansys.dpf.core.data_sources.DataSources>`
-If you are sure that your file has exactly the extensions keys listed above, instantiate a ``DataSources`` directly with the file path as an argument :
+When dealing with a single file of a format listed above, instantiate a ``DataSources`` directly with the file path as an argument :